 Unfortunately, the widespread adoption of EMRs added to an already brimming workload.
 One study by the RNnetwork found that nearly half (46 percent) of nurses surveyed said that their workload has increased in the past two years.
 On top of that, the policy changes that led to more active use of EMRs forced nurses to take on more and more data entry without giving them anymore time or resources to do it.
 Not wanting to cut corners (and thus risk the health or safety of their patients), nurses end up sticking around long after their shifts are over to get it all done.

 Needless to say, with more work to do and less time to do it, nurses are exhausted.
-Nine in 10 nurses surveyed by Kronos said that they leave work physically or mentally tired, with most pointing to excessive workloads as the primary reason why.
+Ninety-three percent of nurses surveyed by Kronos said that they leave work physically or mentally tired, with most pointing to excessive workloads as the primary reason why.
 That prolonged stress is leading to burnout.
 In fact, three out of every five nurses surveyed in the Kronos study said they’ve experienced burnout at some point in their jobs.

 Given those numbers, it should come as no surprise that a lot of nurses consider leaving the profession entirely.
 In that same RNnetwork study, half of the respondents said they were thinking about finding a different career, with a quarter of them saying they wanted to leave because they felt overworked.
 And 15 percent of nurses who said they were considering a career change specifically pointed to paperwork and EMRs as their primary reason why.

-What Nurses, APNs, and Their Managers Can Do About It
+What Nurses, APNs, & Their Managers Can Do About It

 It’s not an understatement to say that EMRs revolutionized medicine.
 They’ve helped modernize the healthcare industry by digitizing health records and making them easier to compile, access, and share between practitioners.
 In a lot of ways, EMRs have made nurses’ jobs easier, but in other ways, they’ve also made them significantly more stressful.